sethp/ci-experiments/NOTES.md

 - read: https://github.com/moby/buildkit#exploring-llb
 - registry cache vs gha?
   - is there an "and" in there that's useful?
+- sharing the `mount=type=cache` stuff; that's where a lot of the partial intermediate work is being saved
 - ideas for test cases (we're gonna need a bigger project):
   - source level change (single file vs multi-file?)
   - depenency change (add / remove / update)